 Say, you find the perfect ceramic container or flower pot in a store or thrift shop only to discover it doesn't have a water drainage hole in the bottom.
 How disappointing.
 You can still use it for plants.
 If you can drill with a power drill, you can create holes in the bottom of the pot.

-Learn how to drill a drainage hole in the base of the flowerpot by watching our video or keep reading this post for a photo tutorial with step-by-step instructions.
+Learn how to drill a drainage hole in the flowerpot base by watching our video or keep reading this post for a photo tutorial with step-by-step instructions.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate